stevennic22/hawk/README.md

 ### Instructions

 - Set up an incoming webhook in Slack (or use the webhook for posting as SlackBot)
-  - Once set up, include this as 'webhook' or 'url' (respectively) under the 'SlackURL' heading
+  - Once set up, include this as 'webhook' or 'url' (respectively) under the 'SlackURL' heading in review.json
     - If using SlackBot, channel must be included as well
 - Add app ID from Apple store and Google Play store to control json file
   - For Android apps, the developer must download either the p12 or json file after activating the Google Play Developer API for the app